 Virginia Softball Splits Doubleheader With Virginia Tech

-CHARLOTTESVILLE, Va. – The University of Virginia softball team registered a 2-0 win over in-state rival Virginia Tech in the first game of a doubleheader, but had its six-game winning streak snapped with a 5-2 loss in the nightcap Wednesday (March 24) at The Park.
-UVa now stands at 19-16 on the season, while the Hokies are 24-10.
+SALEM, Va. – The Virginia softball team split a doubleheader with in-state rival Virginia Tech Wednesday (April 3) at the Moyer Sports Complex.
+The Cavaliers won the first game 3-2, but lost the nightcap 2-1 in eight innings.
+UVa now stands at 33-14 on the season, while the Hokies are 23-8.

 In Virginia’s 3-2 win in the first game, the Cavaliers took a 1-0 lead in the bottom of the first inning as they used three walks and one hit to score the first run of the contest.
 First-year right fielder Valerie Sevilla (Rancho Cucamonga, Calif./Rancho Cucamonga) led off the inning with a walk and scored on second-year shortstop Heather Field’s (Lincoln, Calif./Lincoln) bases loaded walk.
 UVa increased its lead to 2-0 with an unearned run in the fourth.
 Second-year first baseman Hannah Owings (Issaquah, Wash./Liberty) led off the inning with a single and first-year pinch runner Lauren Dennis (Encinitas, Calif./La Costa Canyon) came around to score on Sevilla’s RBI groundout.